Installing a ventilation system to your home can keep indoor air from becoming stuffy and control humidity levels.

 Mold, pollen and pet dander are typical pollution sources in your residence.
 Other sources include household cleaners and volatile organic compounds (VOCs).

-VOCs can be released by products in your home, such as building materials, flooring or furniture.
+VOCs can be expelled by products in your home, such as building materials, flooring or furniture.
 They can also be detected in numerous air fresheners and scented candles.
-Increased VOCs can lead to respiratory irritation, headaches and dizziness, among other symptoms.
+Heightened VOCs can lead to respiratory irritation, headaches and dizziness, among other symptoms.

-Numerous scientific studies have discovered respiratory diseases, asthma and other health conditions are due to poor indoor air quality.
-Allergies can also be aggravated by indoor air quality issues.
+Numerous scientific studies have learned respiratory diseases, asthma and other health conditions are due to poor indoor air quality.
+Allergies can also be triggered by indoor air quality troubles.

 10 Signs Your Home has Poor Indoor Air Quality

 - Lingering cold or flu symptoms.
-A sore throat or runny nose that never goes away could be related to air quality.
+A sore throat or runny nose that never improves could be related to air quality.
 This is especially true if you don’t have symptoms when you leave your home.

-- Fatigue or feeling lightheaded.
-Inhaling in chemical pollutants can have an influence on your energy levels.
+- Exhaustion or feeling dizzy.
+Breathing in chemical pollutants can have an influence on your energy levels.

 - Frequent asthma attacks.
 Dust, pet dander, smoke and other triggers can be diffused through the air or get caught in carpet.